andru196/MyStemSharpness/README.md

 Despite potential difficulties, MyStemSharpness is designed with a focus on high performance:

 - **Efficient Process Management:** The library reuses MyStem process instances, minimizing the overhead of starting new processes for each request.
-- **Asynchronous Reading (Multi-Threaded Mode):** The `MultiThreadedMyStem` class uses asynchronous reading of MyStem's output, which prevents blocking the calling thread and increases overall throughput.
+- **Asynchronous Reading (Multi-Threaded Mode):** The `FastMyStem` class uses asynchronous reading of MyStem's output, which prevents blocking the calling thread and increases overall throughput.
 - **Optimized Buffers:** Buffers are used for reading output data, and their size is dynamically estimated based on the input text size, reducing the number of memory allocation operations.
 - **Separation into Single-Threaded and Multi-Threaded Versions:** By providing separate classes for different usage scenarios, we allow you to choose the optimal approach for your specific needs, avoiding unnecessary synchronization in single-threaded scenarios.